wetstein/NOvACC0Pi/MeetingNotes/MeetingNotes.md

 - We went over some key points in Matt's NuMuNeutronAna.
 It has capabilities we can use for the pion studies too.
     - On the grid it took Emrah ~4 days to run over the whole RHC MC.
 Then hadded into a single ttree which allows quick creation of plots.
     - LoopOverProngCells iterates over the prong's FLSHits and then runs over its ParticleHistory to determine
-        a) the truth particle that created this FLSHit's: the "daughter" => now renaming as "parent" (of the FLSHits)
+        a) the truth particle that created this FLSHit's: the daughter
         b) the ultimate truth level ancestor of that true particle: "the parent" => now renaming as "granddaddy" (cute)
 - Sebastian is studying the code.
 New variables to be considered: Per prong
     - info out the ultimate ancestor: